 Projects stall due to company troubles

-Within months, Citroën was all-but bankrupt, and the French government encouraged Michelin and Peugeot into merger talks, and in 1974, Peugeot took a 38.2% in Citroën, before taking a 90% controlling interest in 1976 to form PSA.
+Within months, Citroën was all-but bankrupt, and the French Government encouraged Michelin and Peugeot into merger talks.
+Peugeot therefore took a 38.2% in Citroën in 1974, before increasing that to a 90% controlling interest in 1976 to form PSA.

-Despite all this going on in the foreground, Citroën didn’t give up on its supermini ambitions, and without Fiat’s platform and involvement, the Projet Y-2 morphed into the TA in 1974.
-And at that point, the Giacosa drivetrain was replaced by a combination of 2CV flat-twins and GS flat-fours, both air-cooled.
+Despite all this going on in the foreground, Citroën didn’t give up on its supermini ambitions and, without Fiat’s platform and involvement, the Projet Y-2 morphed into the TA in 1974.
+At that point, the Giacosa drivetrain was replaced by a combination of 2CV flat-twins and GS flat-fours, both air-cooled.
 From latter-day supermini orthodoxy, Citroën, through necessity had embarked on a less-obvious small car strategy.

 Work on a supermini carries on in the background